-Great ape conservation projects, such as the International Gorilla Conservation Project (IGCP), have been at the forefront of efforts to assess and monitor the socio-economic impacts of conservation, and to create meaningful conservation incentives for local people.
-At the same time, the economic benefits derived from great ape conservation – for example from tourism – are not shared with local people at a level that generates real incentives for landscape-scale conservation.
-As a result a potentially valuable resource does not only fail to realize its full poverty reduction potential, but the actual, or perceived, negative impacts of conservation may result in local antipathy – or even outright hostility – to conservation efforts.
+Despite the trade-offs, the protection of Great Ape ranges is not devoid of economic value.
+In some countries – notably Rwanda and Uganda – ecotourism generates a significant source of national income.
+But revenues are rarely shared with local people to a level that generates real incentives for conservation.
+As a result, a potentially valuable resource not only fails to realize its full potential to reduce poverty, but the actual, or perceived, negative impacts of conservation may result in local antipathy – or even outright hostility – to conservation efforts.